 (7) In this clause —

-“agreed value” means an amount agreed by the Authority and the State Housing Commission and in default of such agreement an amount determined by the Ministers;
+agreed value means an amount agreed by the Authority and the State Housing Commission and in default of such agreement an amount determined by the Ministers;

-“industrial housing house” means a dwelling-house situated on land which vests in the Authority under clause 4(1)(b);
+industrial housing house means a dwelling-house situated on land which vests in the Authority under clause 4(1)(b);

-“Ministers” means the Ministers to whom the administration of this Act and the Housing Act 1980 are respectively committed by the Governor, acting jointly.
+Ministers means the Ministers to whom the administration of this Act and the Housing Act 1980 are respectively committed by the Governor, acting jointly.

 7. Agreements and instruments